Michael Caine is Alfie, a Cockney cad and a bounder who learns about love, life and more the hard way in 1960s London.

 During this time, Alfie charms and beds a brash American older woman, Ruby (Shelley Winters).
 This woman wants the same as him from relationships, that is no commitment and uncomplicated sex.
 This making them the ideal pair.

 However, Alfie in time shows romantic feelings for her than the others.
 Even if it’s in the way he warmly calls her a “sexpot”.
-This a new feeling to him and it even surprises himself (and us) that he wants to settle down with her.
+This is a new feeling to him and it even surprises himself (and us) that he wants to settle down with her.
 At this time he also learns the still hospitalised Harry’s wife Lily is pregnant from their fling.
-These and other events act as a wake up call to this cad.
+These and other events act as a wake-up call to this cad.

 Caine acts in a brutal, uncaring way as a remorseless cad for much of this movie.
 His character speaks candidly to the fourth wall, like you his companion and accepting of his behaviours.
 Speaking in a matter of fact way about his behaviours, he has apparently no insight into his bastard like behaviour or its effect on others.
 His character appears unaware of the hurt he causes others.
 This hurt is heard in Gilda, Annie or Harry’s voice.